SamuelTull/Codeforces/educational159/README.md

 BASE match characters, for lowercase letters use 27 and s = ord(s) - ord(a) + 1 (otherwise "" = "a" = "aaa")

 MOD used to stop getting too large.
 Picked as big prime to reduce chance of hash collisions.
-Common: 10^9 + 7  however this got wrong answer 10^18 + 3 worked.
+Common: 10^9 + 7  however this got wrong answer 10^18 + 3 worked. using multiple hashes getting lots of MLE TLE, think my go to should be 10^18. use a random base so unhackable.